Your cookie preferences

 Can I get business electricity with zero standing charge?

-Zero standing charges are also available for business tariffs, and work in much the same way as domestic tariffs that don’t include a standing charge.
+Zero standing charges are also available for business tariffs, and work in the same way as domestic tariffs that don’t include a standing charge.
 If you operate a seasonal business, like a holiday park or a campsite, not having to pay a standing charge would be ideal.

 However, like domestic energy tariffs, business energy tariffs with no standing charge will be subject to higher unit rates, so it’s important that you think about the impact on your bottom line when making your decision.